-We are undertaking this work to further develop the emergent Commonplace community and network and see the micro-residencies as a means to provide a small amount of space and time for people who would benefit from time away from their day to day work and/or practice for ideas generation, practice or project development, contemplation, silence or new conversations.
-Or indeed, they could act as a means of confronting anxiety or uncertainty.
-Either way, they can serve as a temporary action or even inaction zone; a space for reflecting, noticing, taking stock, planning, creating, giving or resetting.
+The key purpose is to develop a community and network of practitioners, researchers and other interested people.
+The micro-residencies are offered to provide space and time for ideas generation, practice or project development.
+We hope they can serve as a temporary action or even inaction zone; a space for reflecting, noticing, taking stock, planning, creating, giving or resetting.

-We ask people to take the practicalities of the site into consideration when making their application and to be aware that it is a 25 minute walk through parkland from the nearest train station at Falmer.
-In short, it is likely to appeal to people who are comfortable being outdoors in all weather types, who are happy to work independently and who will value being outdoors and unplugged.
-One of the Commonplace team will walk with you to the site.
+The site is a 25 minute walk through parkland from the nearest train statiion at Falmer.
+It is likely to most appeal to people who are: comfortable being outdoors in all weather types, happy to work independently, value being unplugged.
+One of the Commonplace team will meet you in the park to take you to the site.

 We encourage applications from people who are interested in notions of environmental attunement, in the widest sense.
-We have no desire to be prescriptive so the following list of notions should be read as potential approaches rather than tight constraints:
+Beyond that, we have no desire to be prescriptive so the following list should be read as possibilities rather than constraints:

 Traces and atmospheres

 In it together

 Artists, writers, cultural workers, creatives, researchers, social, health or third sector workers are welcome to apply.
 We encourage people from the start of their careers through to retirement.
 We will accept applications from individuals or small groups (up to three people) and we strongly encourage applications from people from BAME backgrounds.

 We invite residency participants to leave a trace of their time with us; a small document of some kind.
 This could take the form of a residency reflection, a short paper, poem, piece of fiction, image(s), sound recording, podcast or a short 'in conversation' with one of the Commonplace team.